-I truly believe that no one sets out to flunk college.
-As with anything, life does not stop because you decide to enroll into school.
+Picking up the pieces academically can be challenging.
+Also, I truly believe that no one sets out to flunk college.
+As with anything, life does not stop because you decide to enroll in school.
 You can have the best of intentions and yet things happen.
 For the young person fresh out of high school, it could be the fact that you weren’t used to your new found freedom.
 You didn’t know how to handle your new social and academic lifestyle.
 For the single parent, your support system may have broken down, or you were laid off from your job.
-So, instead of focusing on homework, you chose to focus how you were going to take care of your family; which meant that school was no longer the priority.
+So, instead of focusing on homework, you chose to focus on how you were going to take care of your family; which meant that school was no longer the priority.
 Your GPA suffered, you lost your financial aid and found yourself questioning if college was truly meant for you?
 If the desire to finish was there, then it was.
 There are several things you can do support your chances of finishing should you decide to enroll again.

 Only take what you can truly handle.
 If you have a full 40hr work week, it is recommended that you take between 3-5 credit hours per term; for a 30 hour work week, 3 to 9 credit hours; for a 20 hour work week, 6 to 12 credit hours and anything less than twenty hours per week, 2-18 credit hours per term.

 Expand your support circle.
 Often friends and family members will not always be there.
 Babysitters fall through and cars breakdown.
 Some college campuses have various support groups, clubs and programs that offer support.
 They can also serve as an excellent resource, especially when you experience a little trouble with your initial support system.
 Ask around, go online and check out what the college has to offer for the student experience.
 Include support research in your plan to go back.
 Inquire if student’s ride the local transit for free or receive a discount.
 Free or low-cost public transportation can be helpful especially if you experience trouble with transportation.